Bioconductor/BBS/Doc/Prepare-Ubuntu-22.04-HOWTO.md

 If the machine will also run the single package builder then you should create the `pkgbuild` account.
-The process is the same as the biocbuild account, including the password.
+The process is the same as the `biocbuild` account, including the password.
 The group of public keys may differ, so ask if you are not sure who should have access.

 #### Testing

-- Logout and try to login again as biocbuild.
-If your public key was added to `~biocbuild/.ssh/authorized_keys` then you should no longer need to enter the biocbuild password or your passphrase.
+- Logout and try to login again as `biocbuild`.
+If your public key was added to `~biocbuild/.ssh/authorized_keys` then you should no longer need to enter the `biocbuild` password or your passphrase.

-- You should be able to ssh to master from the biocbuild account.
+- You should be able to ssh to master from the `biocbuild` account.
 Try:
     ```
     ssh -A webadmin@master.bioconductor.org
     ```